The 10-day bootcamp exposes students to fundamental AI concepts, and helps students build a mentor-led socially impactful AI project.

 Projects will draw inspiration from topical examples such as the ones below!

 Diabetic retinopathy is a dangerous eye condition that can lead to blindness if untreated.
 Detecting the disease typically requires a specialist eye doctor, and only 11 eye doctors exists for every 1 million people in India*.
 The use of computer vision based Artificial Intelligence models can automate this process allowing significantly more patients to be screened.
 We would work with deep learning models for detecting various health conditions.

 *Source: New York Times

 According to the National Highway Traffic Safety Administration (NHTSA) 3,450 people were killed in 2016 due to motor vehicle crashes involving distracted drivers.
 Innovations in Smart Car trends using AI allow distracted driver detection through a dashboard camera that can alert drivers in dangerous situations (e.g. when falling asleep).
 We would build deep learning models that allow us to accomplish such tasks.

-Crop yield forecasting plays a vital role in ensuring farmer security.
-Uncertain yields can lead to uncertain prices, and often leave farmers in a devastating predicament.
-Using satellite imagery we can predict crop yields much before they actually occur.
+Crop disease detection plays a vital role in ensuring farmer security.
+Unhealthy crops can lead to poor yields, and often leave farmers in a devastating predicament.
+Using computer vision on plant imagery, farmers can automatically predict whether a plant is diseased or not.
 This project would guide students to build a computer vision model to do so.